-Repeating Courses (R)
+Repeating Courses

 Students may repeat courses previously taken at the College to better their understanding or to improve their grades.
 A transcript shows that the course was repeated, but only the higher grade is used to compute the student's Cumulative Grade Point Average (CGPA).
-Refer to Repeat vs. Retake.
+Repeating or retaking a class can affect a student's financial aid, please see repeat or retake in Financial Aid Policies.